 "They have a huge problem, and the risk is real," he said.
 "It will take extraordinary growth for three years to significantly eat into the unemployed who have lost their jobs."

 U.S. payrolls have fallen by 7.2 million since the start of the recession in December 2007, and a growing population means more jobs must be created to restore full employment.
 The FOMC projects the unemployment rate will be between 9.3 percent and 9.7 percent in the fourth quarter of 2010, according to forecasts released after its November meeting.

 Policy makers will probably also continue to debate the usefulness of selling assets as part of the so-called exit strategy from the unprecedented expansion of credit, Fed watchers said.
 Central bank officials have tested the use of reverse repurchase agreements to drain some of the cash the Fed has pumped into the economy.

-The Fed has kept the benchmark lending rate at a range from zero to 0.25 percent during the past 12 months and has adopted asset purchases as its main policy tool.
+Main Lending Rate The Fed has kept the benchmark lending rate at a range from zero to 0.25 percent during the past 12 months and has adopted asset purchases as its main policy tool.
 Since March, the FOMC has said "exceptionally low" rates are likely warranted for "an extended period."

 Bernanke and New York Fed President William Dudley, who serves as vice chairman of the FOMC, signaled in speeches last week that they favored keeping the language.

 The U.S. economy faces "formidable headwinds," including a weak labor market and tight credit, that will probably generate a "moderate" pace of expansion, Bernanke said.